What Is The Internet? Partial Connectivity in the Internet Core: Introduction

-Yet the notion of one, globally-available Internet today faces political, architectural, and operational challenges. \emph{Political} pressure and threats of disconnection are increasing: the 2019 ``sovereign Internet'' law in Russia~\cite{BBC19a,RBC21a,Reuters21a}, and a national ``Internet kill switch'' has been debated (including the U.S.~\cite{GovTrack20a} and U.K.), and employed~\cite{Cowie11a,Coca18a,Griffiths19a,Taye19a} These pressures prompted policy discussions about fragmentation~\cite{Drake16a,Drake22a}. \emph{Architecturally}, twenty-five years of evolution have segmented the Internet, services gatewayed through proprietary cloud APIs, users increasingly relegated to second-class status as clients, firewalls interrupt connectivity, and a world straddling a mix of IPv4 and IPv6.
-Architecture sometimes follows politics, with China's Great Firewall managing international communication~\cite{Anonymous12a,Anonymous14a}, and Huawei proposing ``new Internet'' protocols~\cite{huawei2020}. \emph{Operationally}, ISP peering is mature, but today peering disputes cause long-term partial unreachability~\cite{ipv6peeringdisputes}.
-This unevenness has been recognized and detected experimentally~\cite{Dhamdhere18a}, and in systems that detect and bypass partial reachability~\cite{andersen2001resilient,katz2008studying,katz2012lifeguard}.
+\emph{Architecturally}, twenty-five years of evolution have segmented the Internet, services gatewayed through proprietary cloud APIs, users increasingly relegated to second-class status as clients, often behind \ac{CG-NAT}, firewalls interrupt connectivity, and a world straddling a mix of IPv4 and IPv6.
+Architecture sometimes follows politics, with China's Great Firewall managing international communication~\cite{Anonymous12a,Anonymous14a}, and Huawei proposing ``new Internet'' protocols~\cite{huawei2020}.
+We suggest that technical methods to detect can help us \emph{reason about changes to Internet architecture}, both to understand the implications of partial address reachability and evaluate the maturity of IPv6.

-The first contribution of this paper is to identify \emph{defining ``the Internet'' as an important open problem}.
-We focus on the health of the \emph{Internet's core}---the devices sharing a public address space and common protocols.
-We recognize that most users and services today live in \emph{branches} off this core, behind cloud load-balancers, mobile \ac{CG-NAT}, and \acp{NAT} at work and home.
-These branches are substantial and bear the fruit we enjoy, but their success arises from interoperation through the Internet core and its ability to foster independent innovators and competing clouds, under sovereign states.

-A definition for the Internet's core is critical because while prior work defined what the Internet \emph{is}, it provides little guidance for what the Internet \emph{is not}.
-A definition can help us reason about political and operational challenges (such as those given above) that threaten the Internet's ubiquity and uniformity as a means of global communication.
-While countries may assert their laws in their borders, our definition shows that no single country can unilaterally control the Internet today (\autoref{sec:other_applications}), and when de-peering would fragment the Internet into pieces (\autoref{sec:internet_partition}).